 If I had a dollar for every time someone told me “I can’t go on a diet because I hate salads” I’d be a very wealthy woman!
 Indeed, salads are among the most common go-to dieting foods for people who are trying to lose weight or even maintain a weight loss.
-Problem is, many fall into the same ole rut of adding fat-free dressing to a big bowl of mixed greens and all-purpose garden vegetables like tomato, cucumber, and shredded carrots.
+Problem is, many fall into the same ole rut of adding fat-free dressing to a big bowl of mixed greens, tomato, cucumber, shredded carrots, and other all-purpose garden vegetables.

 Although I’m an absolute sucker for a good salad, if I found myself constantly chomping on bland, boring and flavorless blends day in and day out, I’d probably hate them too.

 In fact, if you know me personally or even follow me on social media, you’ve likely recognized that my salad creations are quite flamboyant and far from bland, boring or flavorless.
 Since I generally eat one large meal a day, I always incorporate a wide variety of nutrient-dense foods into my salads in order to maintain the sustenance necessary for staying in good health and great shape.

 Doing so definitely creates endless options and ideas for food pairing.

 So, if you’re becoming increasingly bored with eating the same old salads, try these eight easy tips for building more exciting, wholesome and delicious blends that are well balanced in good carbohydrates, healthy fats, high-quality protein and a ton of essential micronutrients.